k2view-academy/K2View-Academy/articles/34_JMX_statistics/03_JMX_custom.md

 #### statsCount

-This method can be invoked to count statistics such as events, bytes, counts etc.
+This method can be invoked to count statistics, such as events, bytes, and counts.

 ```java
 public static void statsCount(String entry, String key, long value)